losrobbos/java-spring-boot-api/README-long.md

 jwt.secret=${JWT_SECRET:"myHolySecret"}
 ```

+The Environment variables are the one inside the ${...} blocks (you can compare it to process.env.YOUR_ENV_VAR in Node)

+This way the app will be easily deployable to production, grabbing all its config like database from the Server Environment / Config vars.

-In order to setup your environment for LOCAL DEVELOPMENT:
+But in order to setup your environment for LOCAL DEVELOPMENT, you have two choices:
+- set the same environment variables on your system (not recommended - it would get shared with other apps)
-Set the local environment by a separate properties file that will override (!) the settings from application.properties.
+- set the local environment by a separate properties file that will overwrite (!) the settings from application.properties.
 That local environment file must get added to .gitignore to keep it out of Git

+So we will choose the second option.

 #### Create local properties / environment file

 Create a file "application-local.properties" inside Folder src/main/resources.